Continual Multimodal Knowledge Graph Construction: Methodology

 \subsubsection{\textbf{Hand-in-hand Multimodal Interaction}}

-The self-attention mechanism (SAM)~\cite{transformer} is undoubtedly the core component of Transformer-based models, which obtains the attention map via computing the similarity between self-keys and self-queries.
-Based on this characteristic, we propose a hand-in-hand multimodal interaction mechanism to obtain attention maps via computing the affinities between a learnable shared key $K_W$ and their own self-queries, which can implicitly inject the knowledge of previous task information in the attention mechanism.
-Through the shared keys, the visual and textual encoder can strengthen ties and reduce the bias of fusion with inconsistent forgetting.
-Additionally, the $K_W$ weights can be maintained by inhibiting modifications while processing new tasks, thus preventing the loss of previously learned task information.
+The self-attention mechanism (SAM)~\cite{transformer}, central to Transformer-based architectures, derives attention maps through self-key and self-query similarity calculations.
+Our proposed multimodal interaction approach introduces a unique attention generation process using shared learnable keys ($K_W$) and corresponding self-queries to enhance knowledge consolidation and retention.
+This method aims to counteract catastrophic forgetting by embedding previous task knowledge into the attention framework.
+It also promotes a tighter integration between visual and textual encoders, minimizing fusion bias and inconsistency associated with forgetting.
+Additionally, by regulating updates to $K_W$, our strategy preserves knowledge from earlier tasks, safeguarding against information degradation during new task acquisition.

-Given the input tensor $X_v$ and $X_t$, we apply linear transformation with parameters $W^{q_v}, W^{v_v}$ of the visual encoder and $W^{q_t}, W^{v_t}$ of the textual encoder to obtain the self-query $Q^{X_v}=W^{q_v} X_v$, self-value $V^{X_v}=W^{v_v} X_v$ in visual side, self-query $Q^{X_t}=W^{q_t} X_t$, self-value $V^{X_t}=W^{v_t} X_t$ in textual side.
-We use an external shared key $K^s$ to replace the input-depended self-key, resulting in new attention maps of both sides.
-In particular, given a ViT model and BERT model at incremental $k$-th task, we note the prescaled attention matrix $A_l^{(k)}$ \footnote{We omit the description of multi-head attention and Norm function for brevity.} at $l$-th layer before the softmax operation and the final SAM output $Z_l^{(k)}$ as:
+Applying linear transformations to the input tensors $X_v$ and $X_t$, we obtain the visual self-query $Q^{X_v}=W^{q_v} X_v$ and self-value $V^{X_v}=W^{v_v} X_v$, alongside the textual self-query $Q^{X_t}=W^{q_t} X_t$ and self-value $V^{X_t}=W^{v_t} X_t$ using the visual and textual encoders' parameters $W^{q_v}, W^{v_v}, W^{q_t}, W^{v_t}$, respectively.
+We introduce a shared external key $K^s$ that supersedes the original self-key, generating updated attention maps for both modalities.
+For the $k$-th task, utilizing a ViT and BERT model, we denote the prescaled attention matrix at the $l$-th layer as $A_l^{(k)}$ and the resulting SAM output as $Z_l^{(k)}$, prior to softmax activation.
+Note that details on multi-head attention and normalization are omitted for conciseness.

-where $L$ is the total layers of the encoder, $B_l^v$ and $B_l^t$ are the bias terms of the attention maps for vision and text modality, respectively.
-Note that the external key $K^s_l$ doesn't have to depend on the input of current features.
-Moreover, we can optimize key $K^s_l$ in an end-to-end way, making it possible to capture previous tasks' information.
+where $L$ denotes the encoder's total number of layers, and $B_l^v$ and $B_l^t$ serve as bias terms for the vision and text attention maps, respectively.
+Nnote that the external key $K^s_l$ is not constrained by the current feature input, allowing for end-to-end optimization and the integration of prior knowledge.